 We Want You to Share Your Work & Research!

-Call for Abstracts will begin on July 31.
-Oral presentation abstract submission closes on October 30.
-Poster proposal submissions ends on December 20.
+Professional and student poster abstract submissions ends on December 20.
+Oral abstracts are no longer being accepted.
 Submissions will be accepted in the following areas related to wetlands:

 - Wetland Plants and Animals